KAsHiSHSET/QUIZ_N_LEARN_project/README.md

 ### 💡 Use Cases
 1. 📖 Self-study from lecture PDFs

-2. 🏥 Generating quizzes from medical reports
+2. 🏥 Generating quizzes from document

-3. 📑 Legal document summarization + questioning
+3. 📑 Generating scores for analysis.

 4. 👨‍🏫 Teaching assistants auto-generating tests